 Credit analysis

-Credit Karma provides more than just your credit scores, it also breaks down the factors that affect your score.
+Credit Karma provides more than just your credit scores; it also breaks down the factors that affect your score.
 These include your payment history, credit card use, credit age, and more.

 We liked that Credit Karma indicates how much each of these factors can impact your score.
-If you click through on a section, Credit Karma will provide specific details such as how many derogatory marks you have and how to address .
+If you click through on a section, Credit Karma will provide specific details such as how many derogatory marks you have and how to address them.

 Credit builder

 If you navigate to the Money tab at the top, you'll find the Credit Builder feature.
 Credit Karma will help you raise your score by allowing you to connect a bank account and build a payment history.
-You'll also be killing two birds with one stone by setting aside money for saving.

 Money management tools